 “As prevalent as breast cancer is, there is still misinformation and conflicting information about how to manage the disease and how important it is to be screened regularly,” said Keith Goldstein, MD, of the Samaritan Cancer Program.
 He dispels some common myths about breast cancer.

-If I do a breast self-exam, I don’t have to be as diligent about a mammogram.
+If I do breast self-exams, I don’t have to be as diligent about mammograms.

 Not all professional organizations agree about the importance of breast self-exams or the frequency of mammograms.
 A lot depends on your age, family history and own personal risk factors, which your doctor can help you untangle.